delgada-ui/delgada/README.md

 ## What is Delgada?

-Delgada is a web framework for building slim multipage websites using modern web standards and conventions.
+Delgada is an HTML-first web framework for building slim multipage websites using modern web standards and conventions.

 Features include:

-- Ship zero JS by default with static components
+- Ship zero JS to the client by default with static components
 - Islands of interactivity with web components
 - File-system based routing
 - Markdown support out of the box
-- TypeScript support out of the box _(coming soon-ish)_
 - Scoped CSS support out of the box _(coming soon-ish)_
-- SSR support out of the box _(coming soon-ish)_
 - Zero config with common sense defaults

 ## Getting Started